7 Minute Read

-On the fence about that holiday trip?
-We get that.
+On the fence about taking a trip this holiday season?
+We get it.

 You may be itching to go somewhere warm and tropical or you may just want to visit your Great-Aunt Edna.
 But you aren’t sure how to make it work.
-Your schedule is too full.
-Your bank account is too empty.
-Or you have a big upcoming expense that may trump the trip.
+Your schedule is too full and your bank account is too empty.
+Or maybe you have an upcoming expense that is more important than a trip.

-So how do you know if it makes sense to travel for Thanksgiving or Christmas?
+So how do you know if it makes sense to travel for Christmas?
 Here are seven questions to help you decide:

 Local experts you can trust.Find an ELP

-Don’t go somewhere because you think you have to.
+Don’t go somewhere just because you think you have to.
 The holidays are crazy enough without the pressure of squeezing a vacation into the mix.
+And who wants to wake up Christmas morning on an uncomfortable sleeper sofa in your mother’s musty basement?
 Feel free to cut yourself some slack.
-You shouldn’t feel obligated to go visit family if your budget can’t afford it.
-Santa won’t put you on his naughty list for passing on holiday travel.
+Consider having your family come visit you for a change!
+Santa won’t put you on the naughty list for passing on Christmas travel.

-Let’s say you have a teenager who is headed to college next fall.
-You can see that coming.
-If you don’t have any cash saved to pay for it, then a trip isn’t a good idea.
-The same goes if there is a job layoff on the horizon, or a wedding, new baby, relocation for work, or some other big expense.
-Don’t spend now and wonder how you will pay later.
+Let’s say you have a teenager who is headed to college next year.
+That’s something you can see coming.
+If you don’t have any cash saved to help pay for Junior’s college tuition yet, maybe a trip this Christmas isn’t a good idea.
+The same goes if there’s a job layoff, wedding, new baby, work relocation, or some other big expense on the horizon.
+Don’t spend now and wonder how you’ll pay later.

 You May Also Like